Crisis Communication: Are you ready for the spotlight?

 - A brand you stock in your store has recently been outed for sweatshop practices, and people are now emailing you and posting messages on your social account demanding you stop selling the brand immediately.

-- Your restaurant has been receiving emails and letters asking that you stop purchasing meat and dairy products from certain factory farms that have a track record of animal abuses and employee safety disputes.
+- Your restaurant has been receiving emails and letters asking that you stop purchasing meat and dairy products from certain factory farms that have a track record of animal abuse and employee safety disputes.

 - Two senior members of your consulting firm recently made large donations to a political figure.
 Opponents have started an “awareness” campaign using this publically available information to drive existing and new clients away.